kabbala/dokuwiki-plugin-imagecdn/README.md

 ## todo
 * make to work like normal `{{image file}}` using `fetch.php`
 * support `float` rendering with spaces.
-* obey ACL. even no effect in remote cdn.
+* obey ACL. even if no effect in remote cdn.
 * `namespace` option(include/exclude)

 ## note